datkt1998/my_notebooks/coding/learning/contents/tools/devops_mlops/airflow/airflow.md

 ## Overview

-Apache Airflow is a powerful workflow orchestration tool that helps you schedule, monitor, and manage data pipelines.
+Apache Airflow is a powerful workflow orchestration tool that helps you schedule, monitor, and manage data pipelines by **right way, right order and right time**.
 Since you’re working with feature engineering and GCP, Airflow can be a great addition to automate your ML pipelines.

 Nguyên tắc của Airflow: